 On the one hand I embrace my research on technology, but at the same time, I seem stubbornly out of time.
 I keep painting.
 I keep reading that "death of painting" was all a big mistake, and suddenly there are a ton of editorials embracing paint.
 While I am ...Read more>

-If the battle today is ...Read more>
+If the battle today is about moderates and extremists, does anyone of us dare to admit where we stand? ...Read more>

 This painting is now in week 8 of not getting past this point.
 It's ok, in the meantime I did a small one, Kandahar Kandy , and started some notes on a possible illustration project for a book on chanson des geste.
 But any ...Read more>